anar-bastanov/nasm-console-snake/docs/BUILD.md

 * `gcc` (via [MinGW-w64](https://www.mingw-w64.org/), MSYS2, or WSL)
 * `make` (provided by MSYS2 or WSL)

-> If you're using WSL (Windows Subsystem for Linux), install the Linux prerequisites using your distribution's package manager.
+> If you're using WSL (Windows Subsystem for Linux), install the Linux prerequisites using your distro’s package manager.

 ## Building